rticommunity/rtiperftest/srcDoc/compatibility.rst

 Warnings Compiling on Windows systems when using the *RTI Security* plugin
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-We have found that in certain instalations of *Openssl* a missing `pdb` file causes several warnings when compiling statically *RTI Perftest* for C++ (Traditional and Modern implementations).
+We have found that in certain installations of *Openssl* a missing `pdb` file causes several warnings when compiling statically *RTI Perftest* for C++ (Traditional and Modern implementations).
 The warning that will show should be similar to this one: